kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 to dig at a constant rate.
 The collection system monitors the load sensors on the collection bin and shuts off the collection belt and actuates the arm up when the collection bin is full.
 The first layer dug will consist of only BP-1 which yields no points.
-The collection system once full for the first time, hands control to the navigation system which turns the robot 90 degrees.
-The deposition system then dumps the collected material back on to the field, out of the way as to not obstruct the path to the hopper.
-The navigation system then moves the robot back to the hole.
-The collection system takes over and continues digging in the same hole, this time reaching the regolith under the BP-1.
+The collection system once full for the first time, dumps the collected material back on to the field.
+The collection system continues digging in the same hole, this time reaching the regolith under the BP-1.
 The system then mines the regolith until the collection bin is full on the robot.
 The navigation system drives the robot back to the hopper.
 Once in position, the deposition system runs the deposition belt until the collection bin is empty as indicated by